 Sage Herr came up with the name -- The Terrifying Twenty-Five.

-Alex Herr drew the design for the patch.
+Alexandra Herr drew the design for the patch.

 I (Trish Herr) went through Daniell and Smith's White Mountain Guide, 28th Edition and, based solely on the published descriptions, came up with a list of trails.
 I then asked a bunch of other hikers to contribute their advice.